12 People Skills to Succeed at Work

 Being positive when listening to others

 Respecting those you work with, ranging from your immediate colleagues to any outside vendors you may encounter, helps lead to stronger and more positive relationships.
-Listening to what others say and respecting their perspective, even if you don’t always agree, creates structured, safe workspaces.
+Actively listening to what others say and respecting their perspective—even if you don’t always agree—creates structured, safe workspaces.

 Respect looks like: